Introducing Detroit Shipping Co.

 The walls of a shipping container.

-Detroit Shipping Co. is a restaurant collective and beer garden featuring six unique food-truck style eateries, two full service bars, a coffee and ice cream booth, a small stage, galleries for local artists and retailers, and two private lounges.
+Detroit Shipping Co. is a restaurant collective and beer garden featuring five unique food-truck style eateries, two full service bars, a coffee and ice cream booth, a small stage, galleries for local artists and retailers, and two private lounges.
 All constructed from refashioned shipping containers.
 And all located within a few miles of everything you already love about Detroit.

 Find Great Food.
 With a variety of high quality, reasonably priced food options, no other location will be able to match the combination of variety and quality offered by Detroit Shipping.
 Each time you come, you can have a completely different experience.

-More Than Food.
+Be Entertained.
 Find art and music and retail.
 Detroit Shipping Co. will have events on nights and weekends, as well as semi-permanent art installations and pop-up retail.

 Be Amazed.
-By the architecture, thoughtfully designed common areas, and unique building materials.
+By the architecture, thoughtfully designed common areas and unique building materials.

 474 Peterboro Street